WP1 - Climate review and projections

 WP2 - Climate impact identification

 The objectives of this work-package are (1) to identify based on modelled projections, how future climate scenarios could impact on closed, abandoned and operating mines within regions and (2) to identify, quantify and evaluate those impacts brought about by changes in precipitation, temperature and sudden changes in atmospheric pressure.
 A methodical approach was agreed upon and implemented by individual partners.
-All works within WP2 are on-going.

 - Task 2.1 - Identification of physical and chemical impacts due to changes in precipitation